 Environments and Terrain Tools

 Terrain tools allow you to create realistic landscapes like mountains, rivers, and canyons.
-This overview will explain each tool used in creating terrain and how to create specific features like mountains or waterfalls.
+This overview will explain the primary tools used for creating terrain.

 Opening the Terrain Tools

 From the Home tab, click on the Editor button to see all the available tools.

 Whenever you click on any terrain tool such as Generate, Add, or Subtract, it will open a terrain widget.
 Each widget has slightly different features, like these below:

 |Strength||The speed of the tool.
 Higher speeds modify terrain quicker.|

 |Shape||The shape of the brush; can be either a cube or a sphere.|

 Below are differences that you can expect when using the sphere brush.